sam-val/rotatis_game/README.md

 # Rotatis

 I wanted to play around with rotation, hence this little game.
-It swears at you when being given a wrong answer.
+It swears at you when given a wrong answer.
 Mwahahaha.

 ## How to: